tchambers14/tchambers14.github.io/_drafts/2021-02-26-Meetings within Meetings.md

 1. Why do you have so many meetings in the first place
 2. What is going on, what other angles are there to consider

+I have found this diversionary tactic an incredibly useful tool to help enquire about what is going on in the team around me.